dhuber81/huaba/README.md

 **Switched Multiple**

-- Multiple with A and B bus.
+- Multiple with A and B bus

 - Merges signals on the selected output bus

-- On middle position signal is off.
+- On middle position signal is off

 ![alt text](/screens/swmultiple.png)